 This course provides HPBS doctoral students with an overview of the application of selected behavioral science theories and models used in health education and health promotion programs directed toward individuals and groups.
 The goals for this class are to provide students opportunities to apply behavioral science theories and models to the development of interventions for health problems and to improve scientific writing skills.
 Students will demonstrate their ability to use theory for understanding a health issue and improve scientific writing skills through written assignments.
+Prerequisites: strongly recommend: PHM 1110L or PHM 111L or equivalent

-PHD 1123 Community Health Promotion Theory and Practice
+PHD 1123L Community Health Promotion Theory and Practice

-This required course for DrPH students in Health Promotion & Health Education aims to build students' knowledge and skills in community health promotion research and practice via exploration and application or community and environmental-level health promotion theories, community health promotion planning models, and community/environmental-level health promotion change methods that include participatory problem solving, coalition building, and advocacy.
+This required course for DrPH students in Health Promotion & Health Education aims to build students' knowledge and skills in community health promotion research and practice via exploration and application of community and environmental-level health promotion theories, community health promotion planning models, and community/environmental-level health promotion change methods that include participatory problem solving, coalition building, and advocacy.
 Students will engage in diverse learning activities and the development of an NIH community health promotion research funding proposal.
 Prerequisites: PHM 1110L or equivalent